kevin-lieng/ProgressBarDemo/README.md

 -------------------------------------------------------------------------

 The Progress Bar is a widget in a shape of a bar that fills upon the impending completion of an action.
 The major function of this component is to give a visual representation of an action completing or moving forward.
+In this document we will be discussing the different methods and attributes that are available to use for the progress bar from SDK 26 and below.
+There are two main progress bars that are used inside this component, the horizontal and spinning progress bar.
+The horizontal progress bar gives a better visual representation of showing progress; whereas, the spinning progress bar gives a representation of loading data.

+The progress bar that will be mostly discussed in this blog will be the usage of the horizontal bar.
+This progress bar can be seen used during installation of new applications and updates of the Android Operating System.
+It can also be used in a variety of other ways; however, this blog will explain the basic usages of this component.

 ## **History**
 -------------------------------------------------------------------------
 The Progress Bar component was introduced to the Android Operating System as early as the first version of Android or SDK 1.
 It could be found in the **android.widget** library.
 Although an old component or widget, the usefulness of its functionality remains to this date.
+Although this component is old, it is still be constantly updated as Android improves their operating system.
+Many other methods are being added with each update.

 ## **Major Methods**
 -------------------------